neuefische/web-exercises/sessions/js-objects-and-arrays/arrays/README.md

 Please switch to the `index.js` file to start the exercises.
 You will find the exact tasks there.

+If you want to check whether you solved the tasks correctly, run `npm run test` and check the test results in the console.

 ## Notes

 - You only have to touch the `index.js` file.